Continuation Chart Patterns Forex Trading

 Found within a Forex uptrend, the ascending triangle chart pattern forms as a consolidation period within the uptrend and indicates upside continuation will follow.

 The market formed an ascending triangle pattern during its uptrend which led to upside continuation.
 The buy point is when price clears the upper Forex trend line and the market continues moving upwards.

-The descending triangle is formed in a Forex downtrend and it shows that the downward direction of price movement is going to continue.
+The descending triangle chart pattern is formed in a Forex downtrend and it shows that the downward direction of price movement is going to continue.